Razer Respawn 'mental performance' drink mix wants to up your game

-Razer launched an April Fool's campaign in 2010 for a gamer-focused drink, Project Venom V2 .
-It turns out that seemed like such a good idea to some people that the company turned it into a real product in time for E3, Razer Respawn (not to be confused with Jedi: Fallen Order developer Respawn Entertainment).
+Razer launched an April Fool's campaign in 2010 for a gamer-focused drink, Project Venom V2.
+It turns out that seemed like such a good idea to some people that the company turned it into a real product in time for t his year''s E3, Razer Respawn (not to be confused with Jedi: Fallen Order developer Respawn Entertainment).
 But don't call it an "energy drink" -- it's a "mental performance drink mix" that "contains premium ingredients that help support increased focus, reaction time, and mental stamina."

 Maltodextrin, Citric Acid, Green Tea Extract, Sucralose, L-theanin, Choline Bitartrate, Caffeine, Natural and Artificial Flavor, Ground Ginger, Modified Corn Starch, Corn Syrup solids, Niacinamide, D-calcium Pantothenate, Silicon Dioxide, Blue No. 1, Pyridoxine Hydrochloride, Cyanocobalamin.